MindLyfe/MindLyfe-Platform/Architecture/Notifications/AnalyticsDashboardTechnicalSpec.md

 ## 6. Security and Access Control

-- **Authentication**: Access to the dashboard and API will be restricted to authenticated MindLyf staff.
+- **Authentication**: Access to the dashboard and API will be restricted to authenticated MindLyfe staff.
 - **Authorization**: Role-based access control (RBAC) to define what data and features users can access (e.g., admin vs. viewer roles).
 - **Data Anonymization/Pseudonymization**: PII should be excluded or pseudonymized in the analytics database where possible, especially for broader trend analysis.
 - **API Security**: Standard API security practices (HTTPS, input validation, rate limiting).